Curating Contemporary Design MA (in partnership with the Design Museum)

 The programme includes curatorial visits around design collections and organisations and two live curatorial briefs set around contemporary design.

-City Cultures - New York
+New York visit

 This course is part of a series of study visits you can take for course credits.
 It offers a first-hand experience of the visual culture of one of the world's most exciting cities – New York.